2019 Guide to Huanchaco, Peru

 Huanchaco Beach, According to some they have the best ceviche in town.
-Only open in the afternoon.
+They are Only open in the afternoon.

-Big Ben, quiet location, popular and good food with good service and view.
+Big Ben, quiet location, popular and good food, service, and view.
 Only open in the afternoon.

 El Sombrero, popular with tour agencies because of their price/ quality rate for their food, often, but not always open in the evening.